BUEC500C1/api-design-zhou-1/studyTwoAPIs/README.md

 <strong>Weather.gov API</strong>
 https://www.weather.gov/documentation/services-web-api
 The API uses the request headers to modify the response returned: Request new features, Format the response...
-No API key buy a User Agent string is required to identify application. (unique for security)
+No API key, but a User Agent string is required to identify application. (unique for security)
 API location: https://api.weather.gov/
 Endpoints typically have a GeoJSON default format, given the inclusion of geometry data.
 GeoJSON: application/geo+json